Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 The land where an army has passed becomes desolate.
 After a war, lean years come.

 A wise commander is never bellicose.
 A wise warrior never gets angry.
-The one who can defeat an enemy does not attack.
+The one who knows how to defeat an enemy does not attack.
 The one who has achieved victory stops and does not do violence to the defeated enemies.
 The victorious do not praise themselves.
 They win but do not feel proud.
 They do not like to wage wars.
 They win because they are forced to fight.
-Though they win, they are not bellicose.
+They win, even though they are not bellicose.

 If man, in the prime of life, begins to weaken and gets ill, this happens only because of living in disharmony with Tao.
 The life of such a person ends before the due time.